Associate Professor, Department of Biological Sciences

 BIOL 444/544 Vaccinology

 My research has focused on the development and characterization of bacterial enterotoxins as molecular tools and mucosal vaccine adjuvants.
 The protein toxin secreted by the bacterium Vibrio cholerae, cholera toxin (CT), has long been known as a potent immunomodulator.
 When administered orally with other antigens of interest, this toxin can elicit a strong antibody response directed to the antigen of interest, indicating it has potential to act as an important oral vaccine adjuvant.
 Vaccine adjuvants are much needed “helpers” to stimulate immune responses to poorly immunogenic antigens.
 To date, there are very few vaccine adjuvants approved for use in humans, and there are no approved adjuvants that are effective when delivered orally.
 Bacterial enterotoxins, including CT and the E.coli heat-labile toxins (LTI and LTII), are extremely potent adjuvants when delivered orally in animal models, however, they are toxic, and not applicable for humans.
-My laboratory has constructed A2/B chimeras that eliminate the toxic portion of the CT molecule while retaining the receptor-binding and adjuvant activity of the molecule.
-We have produced A2/B chimeras containing antigens from Staphylococcus aureus and characterized this potential human mucosal vaccine in mice.
-In addition, we are currently characterizing this vaccine in cows as a potential veterinary vaccine to eliminate S. aureus mastitis.
-Lastly, we are characterizing novel AB type enterotoxins in other important pathogens, including Salmonella enteriditis.
-We interested in better understanding the trafficking and interaction of these molecules with eukaryotic cells, as well as characterizing novel bacterial toxins that may act as important modulators of the immune system.
+In my laboratory, we develop A2/B chimeras that eliminate the toxic portion of the CT molecule but retain the receptor-binding and adjuvant activity of the molecule.
+We have produced A2/B chimeras containing antigens from Staphylococcus aureus and characterized this potential mucosal vaccine in mice.
+In addition, we are currently testing this vaccine in cows as a veterinary vaccine to eliminate S. aureus mastitis.
+S. aureus mastitis in dairy cows is a chronic and difficult to treat condition that affects bovine health, milk production and quality.
+This infection has large economic implications in the state of Idaho as well as the rest of the world.
+Development of effective and inexpensive vaccines will reduce dependence on antibiotics and improve both animal and human health.
+Additional projects in the lab involve the identification and characterization of AB type enterotoxins in other important pathogens, including Salmonella enteriditis.
+In summary, we are interested in better understanding the structure, trafficking and mechanism of action of bacterial toxins so they can be used to prevent disease.

 Arlian, B.A. and J.K.
 Tinker.
 (2011) Mucosal Immunization with a Staphylococcus aureus IsdA-cholera toxin A2/B chimera induces antigen specific Th2 type responses in mice.
 Clinical and Vaccine Immunology.
 18(9):1543-1551.